Speisequark Und Magerquark Das Gleiche

 Q: Is Magerquark healthier than Speisequark?

 A: Magerquark is lower in calories and fat, making it a healthier choice for those watching their weight or fat intake.
-However, Speisequark still provides valuable nutrients and isn't inherently unhealthy in moderation.
+Even so, Speisequark still provides valuable nutrients and isn't inherently unhealthy in moderation.

 Q: Where can I buy Speisequark and Magerquark?